chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

 > [!NOTE]
 > * The constrained cores VM sizes only reduce the number of physical cores exposed to the VM.
 All global shared assets (RAM, memory bandwidth, L3 cache, GMI and xGMI connectivity, InfiniBand, Azure Ethernet network, local SSD) stay constant with the parent VM size.
 This allows a customer to pick a VM size best tailored to a given set of workload or software licensing needs.
 > * Four CPU cores/CCD are needed to saturate memory bandwidth.
-This means the Standard_HB368-144rs_v5, Standard_HB368-96rs_v5, and Standard_HB368-48rs_v5 VM sizes cannot utilize the full memory bandwidth of the server.
+This means the Standard_HB368-144rs_v5, Standard_HB368-96rs_v5, and Standard_HB368-48rs_v5 VM sizes can't utilize the full memory bandwidth of the server.

 The virtual NUMA mapping of each HBv5 VM size is mapped to the underlying physical NUMA topology.
 There's no potential misleading abstraction of the hardware topology.